Writing for Fun and Profit online course

 - Marketing yourself and your work, including the use of social media, book signings, etc.

-The cost of the course is £260, which is £10 per module.
+The cost of the course is £7 per module but discounts are available.
 Don't forget, this includes individual feedback on your exercises.

 Comments from 'real world' students: